-One complaint about Freshdesk was that it isn’t ITIL compliant, and therefore unsuitable for use in an IT support scenario.
+One complaint about Freshdesk was that it isn’t ITIL compliant, and therefore unsuitable for use as an IT support help desk.

 - Want to try Freshservice?
 Check out the website here

-Just like Freshdesk, Freshservice delivers a ticket-based solution where support requests that are then managed by agents.
+Just like Freshdesk, Freshservice delivers a ticket-based solution where support requests are then managed by agents.

 Where it differs is that Freshdesk includes social ticketing, skills-based ticket assignment and marketing integration, and these aren’t part of Freshservice.

 Tickets are generally generated by email, calls or form-based web solutions, and not on Twitter or Facebook.

 What they both share is basic reporting, team collaboration tools and a knowledge base, along with templated responses.

 But to these core features, Freshservice adds incident management handling, change, problem and release management, asset management, software license management, and contract and project management.

 In short, it has all the critical parts needed to handle hardware and software deployments where users might have issues that they need to report and need full-service solutions.